Age of Atlantis

 Player's Guide to Playing a Mariner.

 - There is NO magic in Atlantis.
 No spells, no magic items, no monsters.
 This is about to change…

 - As far as all Atlantians are concerned, the rest of the world was destroyed by a titanic storm called the Maelstrom, which even now surrounds their island.
-This apocalypse occurred over 500 years ago around the time of the Greek Dark Ages (9th century BCE).
+This apocalypse occurred over 500 years ago around the time of the Greek Dark Ages (900 BCE).
 Their history preceding this time is similar to our own.

 - Races aren’t entirely what you’re used to

 The history of Atlantis is a history of apocalypse and post-apocalypse.
 Until 500 years ago, Atlantis was an unremarkable island off the coast of Spain inhabited primarily by Elves and Humans.
 It had little political importance in the Ancient Greek world, minimal resources and a small population… yet it was the only land spared in the Maelstrom that broke apart the world.

 Surviving accounts of the Maelstrom describe a wall of clouds that stormed the horizon, tidal waves that rose and fell like hungering jaws, hurricane winds that blew away entire mountains and, everywhere, a mist so cold and penetrating it seemed alive.
 When the chaos subsided, thousands lay dead among the rubble.

 An artist's portrayal of Poseidon defending Atlantis from the horror of the Maelstrom